maheshsubramaniya/maheshsubramaniya.github.com/_posts/misc/2014-02-16-young-parents-should-read-freakonomics.md

 ---
 layout: post
-title: Young parents should read Freakonomics, than watching it.
+title: New parents should read Freakonomics, than watching it.
 categories: ['books']
 excerpt: a gist of what Steven Levitt's book Freakonomics taught me
 ---